ibpsa/project1-boptest/docs/index.md

 Head over to the [Software](/project1-boptest/software/index.html) page to start testing your control strategy or look at the [Results Dashboard](/project1-boptest/dashboard/index.html) to view and compare tested control strategies.

-Stay up to date on the latest [News](/project1-boptest/blog/index.html).
+Stay up to date on the latest [News](/project1-boptest/blog/index.html) and development plans within a continuing [IBPSA Project](/project1-boptest/ibpsa/index.html).

 # Collaboration and Support